Invoice Automation ROI: How to Build Your Business Case

 • Pay-as-you-go credits (you purchase processing capacity as needed, with no subscription)

 The ROI formula works identically regardless of pricing model.
 You need one number: your projected total annual cost for the automated process, including the platform fee, residual staff time for activities the tool does not fully automate, and any implementation or integration fees in the first year.
-When evaluating vendor quotes, confirm whether implementation, training, and ongoing support are included in the stated price or billed separately.
+If you are comparing vendor quotes, model each quote by pricing model, implementation fees, support, and residual staff time so the denominator is consistent.
+Confirm whether implementation, training, and ongoing support are included in the stated price or billed separately.

 Payback Period